 - Competition.
 Competition fosters interest, promotes mental alertness, challenges all students, and elicits the highest levels of achievement (Stephan, 1988).

-- A learning environment organized around games has a positive affect on students’ attitudes toward learning.
+- A learning environment organized around games has a positive effect on students’ attitudes toward learning.
 This affective dimension acts as a facilitator of cognitive achievement (Allen & Main, 1976).
 Instructional gaming is one of the most motivational tools in the good teacher’s repertoire.
 Children love games.
 Chess motivates them to become willing problem solvers and spend hours quietly immersed in logical thinking.
 These same young people often cannot sit still for fifteen minutes in the traditional classroom.

 - Chess supplies a variety and quality of problems.
 As Langen (1992) states: “The problems that arise in the 70-90 positions of the average chess game are, moreover, new.
 Contexts are familiar, themes repeat, but game positions never do.
 This makes chess good grist for the problem-solving mill.”